-Fixed assets purchased from GAG and other restricted funds represent amounts spent on fixed assets from the GAG funding received from the EFA, a donation from the Charles Adam Prize Fund and donations towards mini buses received in the year.
+Fixed assets purchased from GAG and other restricted funds represent amounts spent on fixed assets from the GAG funding received from the ESFA, a donation from the Charles Adam Prize Fund and donations towards mini buses received in the year.

-Capital grants represent funding received to build the Sixth form facility.
+Capital grants represent funding received to build the Sixth form facility and, in the current year, CIF funding to build a new music block.